License Application Info

 • If you experience trouble obtaining your 272 Forms, or you need help, please email tricia@bostonjatc.org and ask for assistance.

-Note: It is wise to obtain 272 Forms immediately upon separation from employment.
+Obtain 272 Forms immediately upon separation from employment.
 The reason for this is, if you wait until fifth year of your apprenticeship to ask for a 272 Form from a company you worked for in first year, that company could have gone out of business and it could be impossible to get those hours documented.
 A good habit is to request a 272 Form immediately upon each layoff and save the forms until you are ready to apply for your license.

 If you are applying for a Journeyman Electrician license, 8,000 hours are required and this is the form you need filled out: EL 272 Form